timmybx/202501_Cybersecurity-Architectures_SEAS_8405_DC8/homework8/deliverables/README.md

 This IAM architecture demonstrates:
 - A Web Application Firewall (WAF) protecting the API layer
+- TLS 1.3 encryption enforced throughout: user to WAF, WAF to Flask, and Flask to Keycloak
 - A Docker-based DMZ network to protect internal identity and API components
 - A secure OAuth 2.0 + OIDC implementation with Keycloak and Flask
 - Container hardening with Docker resource limits, `cap_drop`, and health checks